ggonnella/textformats/src/textformats/cli/tf_spec.1.md

 A preprocessed version of the specification can be created using the *preprocess* subcommand.
-They can be used by most CLI commands instead of the YAML file.
+They can be used by most CLI commands instead of the YAML or JSON file.

-Preprocessed specifications can be faster to load in some cases, compared to the YAML specifications (which requires parsing and validation of the YAML content and generation of the regular expressions).
+Preprocessed specifications can be faster to load in some cases, compared to the YAML or JSON specifications (which requires parsing and validation of the content and generation of the regular expressions).

 Only the datatype specifications are contained in the preprocessed file, not the testdata and embedded data.